Watchmaker Glossary

 Clothing or dressing

-Set of spare parts (case, dial, hands, glass, crown, etc.) which, by covering the movement, contribute to giving the watch its definitive and utilitarian appearance.
+Set of spare parts (case, dial, hands, crystal, crown, etc.) which, by covering the movement, contribute to giving its definitive and utilitarian appearance to the watch.

 Heliochronometer

-Sundial showing mean time, i.e. the same time as a clock.
+Sundial indicating average time, i.e. the same time as a clock.

 Hertz or Hz